Goormeen/Portfolio_Projects/Zara_Sales_by_samnambewan_Analysis/Zara Project Analysis.md

 #### Columns Removed:

-1.Description - Long and irrelevant
+1.Description - Long and irrelevant for analysis

-2.Scraped_at - Irrelevant
+2.Scraped_at - Irrelevant for analysis

-3.Url - Irrelevant
+3.Url - Irrelevant for analysis

-4.Sku - Irrelevant
+4.Sku - Irrelevant for analysis

 5.Brand - Only one value